Pre-Festival Programme (23.–25. 4.)

 Rok Erjavec has been deeply involved with flutes for over 18 years, both in sales and servicing.
 His musical and professional journey began as a salesperson at the Lastra music store in Mengeš, where he took charge of the woodwind department.
 There, he quickly recognized the great potential of flutes, which led him to specialize in this field.
 In 2013, without hesitation, he embraced the idea of establishing a specialized service and sales salon for flutes, marking the beginning of his in-depth professional path.
 He has been officially servicing flutes for more than a decade, honing his skills primarily with Muramatsu masters and gaining additional experience in the workshops of Trevor James and Yamaha.
 His knowledge of flute materials and craftsmanship further expanded through hands-on experience in the production facilities of Muramatsu, Miyazawa, and Pearl, as well as through collaborations with top experts such as Lillian Burkart and Tobias Mancke.
 In March 2023, he became a certified Straubinger pad technician, further solidifying his expertise and dedication to his craft.
 In addition to his technical expertise, he has a strong academic background—he holds a university degree in philosophy and has completed music school in clarinet.
 With his passion for flutes and continuous pursuit of knowledge, he has established himself as one of the leading specialists in the field.

-16.00 Workshop: Interpretation of Contemporary Music.
+16.00 Workshop: Interpretation of Contemporary Music

 by Anja Clift